tare/LuxGLM/LuxRep/TUTORIAL.md

 *Estimate methylation levels and calculate bayes factors for differential methylation*

-By default, bayes factor is calculated for the significance of the second covariate in the design matrix (in the example **data/design_matrix.txt**, this is the "case" column).
+By default, Bayes factor is calculated for the significance of the second covariate in the design matrix (in the example **data/design_matrix.txt**, this is the "case" column).

 	python luxrep.py -d results/counts_1.tab -s data/sample_list.txt -m data/design_matrix.txt -n data/nameList.txt -c $PWD/controls -o $PWD/results/1 -l $STAN_HOME